amalon/tectonic-puzzle/README.md

    on the sides of the plates.
 Though not heavily used, its an important aspect of the model to represent the thickness of the crust, and representing crust with green to allow for other colours wouldn't look right.
- - Red represents mantle.
+ - Red represents mantle and volcanoes.
 Each plate must embed a fixed depth of mantle to increase its thickness (especially thin oceanic crust).

 The data and geometry nodes exist in the blend file to generate colouring for sand and ice, however these haven't been used due to the priorities described